AlphaV2/5G_MSA_DESIGN_HFSS/README.md

 # Microstrip-Antenna-for-5G-Applications
-This repository showcases my mini-project, developed as part of my summer internship,, focusing on the design and simulation of a microstrip patch antenna for 5G communication systems.
+This repository includes the design and simulation files for a microstrip patch antenna intended for 5G communication applications.
+The design, developed during my summer internship, operates at the 27.94 GHz frequency band and was simulated using Ansys HFSS to explore high-frequency antenna design optimized for 5G applications.